angellllegna/angellllegna/README.md

+-The key before success is to start before you are ready-

+👋👋👋 |Hi| my name is Nattarinee Sawalaksana 😄,

+  my nickname is Angel👼.

-👋 Hi my name is Nattarinee 😄, I'm a Junior student at king mongkut's institute of technology ladkrabang.
+  🎒 I'm a Junior student at Faculty of Information Technology💻, King Mongkut's Institute of Technology Ladkrabang.

+  ♥️♥️♥️ Now I’m currently learning and interesting about DevOps. ♥️♥️♥️

+  📁 This is my Linkedin profile 	👉  https://www.linkedin.com/in/nattarinee1802
+  📧 This is my Email             👉  rinee1802@gmail.com
 <!--
 **angellllegna/angellllegna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.